orbs-network/boyarin/README.md

 `--show-status` print status in json format and exit

-`--show-metrics` print the list of prometheus metrics and exit

 `--max-reload-time-delay` introduces jitter to reloading configuration to make network more stable, only works in daemon mode (duration: 1s, 1m, 1h, etc)

 `--timeout` timeout for provisioning all virtual chains (duration: 1s, 1m, 1h, etc)